Sampoorna Ramayanam (1958 film): Production

 After Town Bus (1955), its producer M. A. Venu decided that his next venture would be Sampoorna Ramayanam, based on the Ramayana, an Indian epic written by Valmiki.
 It was directed by K. Somu and produced by Venu under M. A. V. Pictures, while A. P. Nagarajan wrote the screenplay.
 Cinematography was handled by V. K. Gopanna, and the editing by T. Vijayarangam.

 K. V. Srinivasan dubbed the voice of N. T. Rama Rao, who played Rama.
 S. S. Rajendran was initially offered to play Bharata but declined due to his aversion to act in films based on mythology; Sivaji Ganesan was later cast in that role.
 This marked Ganesan's first mythological film.

 Soundtrack

 The music composed by K. V. Mahadevan.
 All lyrics were penned by A. Maruthakasi.
 Unlike most Tamil films of that era, the songs were composed to form a part of the narrative, as opposed to being standalone segments.
-S. Somasundaram was originally hired to sing a few songs, including "Veenai Kodiyudaiya" which was picturised on Ravana.
+Madurai S. Somasundaram was originally hired to sing a few songs, including "Veenai Kodiyudaiya" which was picturised on Ravana.
 As Bhagavati's lip synching could not match Somasundaram's fast singing, the singer was replaced with C. S. Jayaraman.
 Offended, Somasundaram left the film and at his request the songs he sang were dropped.